cdapio/tigon/tigon-docs/developer-guide/source/faq.rst

 Enable every Java developer to create powerful, real-time stream processing applications.

-.. **How fast will Tigon import data?**

-.. **How big a cluster has Tigon been run on?**

 Running Tigon
 =============

 **How do I get started with Tigon?**

-Download the tar.gz, untar it and checkout the examples!
+Download the zip, unzip it and checkout the examples!

 See our `Getting Started With Tigon <getting-started.html>`__ guide.